GARGOYLE GECKO CARE SHEET (Rhacodactylus auriculatus)

 Gargoyle geckos need to climb so provide plenty of cage furnishings such as cork bark, driftwood, and artificial vines and plants.

 For hatchling and young juveniles you should use paper towel for the cage bottom.
 This will prevent the geckos from becoming impacted from eating the bedding.
-Once the gecko is 3-4 months old you can switch to Eco Earth or similar type coconut husk substrate.
-Larger geckos are much less likely to develop problems from ingesting the bedding.
+Once the gecko is 3-4 months old you can switch to a bioactive set up if you are looking to obtain a more natural look.
+Although adults are much less likley to ingest the substrate and become impacted, it is still reccomended to have a generous layer of Sphagnum Moss and Leaf Litter on top of your soil based substrate in a bioactive set up.

 Temperature, Heating, and Lighting

 Temperatures should be maintained between 72 and 82 degrees for most of the year.
 Gargoyle geckos will benefit from the use of a small wattage basking heat lamp placed to one far end of the tank.
+In most cases a 50 watt bulb will do the job.
 The basking spot temperature should not exceed 85 degrees and care must be taken to ensure that the gecko can retreat to an area that is considerably cooler.
 UVB lighting can be used but is not 100% necessary.
-A 2.0 linear florescent or compact florescent bulb will provide plenty of UVB and UVA should you choose to use one.
+A 2.0 linear fluorescent or compact fluorescent bulb will provide plenty of UVB and UVA should you choose to use one.

 Gargoyle geckos like a humidity level around 50% with brief periods of higher humidity.
 Mist your gecko once or twice a day and allow the enclosure to dry out between mistings.
 The humidity level should be allowed to reach 80 to 100% following the misting routine and should return to normal within 2-3 hours.
-Proper humidity is key for health and shedding.
+Maintaining proper humidity is key optimal gargoyle gecko care for health and shedding.

 Diet and Feeding